 In the offseason, Chryst stressed to his assistants that they needed to pull their weight in their coaching area, offensive coordinator and offensive line coach Joe Rudolph said.

-Wisconsin State Journal beat writer Jason Galloway broke down the University of Wisconsin’s top five position battles for the upcoming footbal…
+Leading up to the start of fall camp, State Journal beat writer Jason Galloway broke down the University of Wisconsin’s top five position batt…

 “He really wanted guys to own their areas of what they were doing,” said Rudolph, who was reported to have interviewed for the head coaching job at Temple during the offseason.
 “And that’s kind of been the approach.”